7 Best Email Tools for SaaS Trial Conversion (2026)

 - Trial status tracking: Know when each user's trial started, when it expires, and what they've done during the trial

-- Behavioral triggers: Send emails based on product usage, not just day counts
+- Behavioral triggers: Send emails based on product usage, not just day counts.
+This is the foundation of behavioral email marketing.

 - Activation awareness: Differentiate between activated users (who've seen value) and non-activated users

-- Expiration sequences: Automated escalation as the trial end approaches
+- Expiration sequences: Automated escalation as the trial end approaches.
+For templates you can use immediately, see our free trial expiring email sequence guide.

 - Conversion attribution: Track which emails actually drove the upgrade